AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 * Erlang fits multicore
   * Fault tolerance implies isolation implies possible parallelism implies scalability
   * Message passing between isolated processes scales nicely
+    * Concurrency is a special case of distribution where all processes are on the same machine
   * It just went faster
     * Tandem computers also noticed FT scales quite well
   * Goal in Erlang is that a program with a reasonable balance of processes scales automatically on multi cores (0.75)